 - Relaxation therapy teaches techniques for releasing muscle tension, which helps relieve pain.

 - Both heat and cold treatments can relieve pain and reduce inflammation.
-Some people's pain responds better to heat and others' to cold.
+Some people's pain responds better to heat and others' is too cold.
 Heat can be applied by ultrasound, microwaves, warm wax, or moist compresses.
 Most of these are done in the medical office, although moist compresses can be applied at home.
 Cold can be applied with ice packs at home.

-- Occupational therapy teaches people ways to use their body efficiently to reduce stress on the joints.
+- Occupational therapy teaches people ways to use their bodies efficiently to reduce stress on the joints.
 It also can help people learn to decrease tension on the joints through the use of specially designed splints.
 The occupational therapist can help someone develop strategies for coping with daily life by adapting to the environment and using different assistive devices.

 - In some cases, reconstructive surgery and/or joint replacement operations provide the best outcome.